 Fact is, the Bigfoot non-believers make some pretty good arguments for why our favorite bipedal man-ape is probably nothing more than a figment of our collective imagination, perhaps spurred on by the misidentification of known animals mixed with a dab of wishful thinking.
 They say Bigfoot is not real, and it is tough to argue without solid evidence.

 Are they right?
 Here we’ll take a look at some of the valid questions Bigfoot skeptics put forward, and see if any theories help to alleviate their concerns.

 Why Hasn’t Anyone Found Bigfoot?

 Obviously, this is the most glaring problem that cryptozoologists and Sasquatch researchers face when trying to prove the point of their work to the general public.
-Bigfoot is supposedly eight feet tall or more, and weighs perhaps a thousand pounds.
+Bigfoot is supposedly eight feet tall or more and weighs perhaps a thousand pounds.
 How in the world has such a massive creature remained hidden for so long?
 It’s a fair question, but perhaps there is an easy answer.
 In short: He hasn’t, really.

 Bigfoot is spotted all over the place.
 From Washington State to Florida, and from Maine to California, there are dozens of reported Bigfoot sightings in the United States alone each year.
-There are usually a few pieces of visual evidence that crop up annually as well, along with plaster casts of footprints, scat and hair samples.
+There are usually a few pieces of visual evidence that crop up annually as well, along with plaster casts of footprints, scat, and hair samples.

 And these are the only the reported incidents.
-We can only speculate about how many more people have experiences but are hesitant to speak up.
+We can only speculate about how many more people have had experiences but are hesitant to speak up.
 If these people were to come forward, would that double the number of alleged sightings?
 Triple it?
 Who knows.